jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Friends show their love in times of trouble, not in happiness.
+Love all, trust a few, do wrong to none.
-- Euripides
+- William Shakespeare

-Updated on: [2/20/2023]
+Updated on: [2/21/2023]
 <!-- #quoteEnd -->
 </pre>